redhat-cip/dci-doc/usage/terminology.rst

 ----------

 A `Component` is an artifact (file, package, url, etc.) that an `Agent`_ will take as input in its workflow.
-Those components are regularly updated with newer versions of the artifact through `Feeders`_.
+Those components are immutable and regularly updated with newer versions of the artifact through `Feeders`_.

 Feeders